-Department\Course GE Societies and Individuals GE Understanding our World GE Quant Reasoning Environmental Health ENHL 220: Fundamentals of Environmental Health Sciences х ENHL 221: Management of Domestic and Hazardous Waste ENHL 234: Occupational Health Epidemiology and Population Hea alth 1 1
+Department/Course GE Societies and Individuals GE Understanding our World GE Quant Reasoning

+Environmental Health

+ENHL 220: Fundamentals of Environmental Health Sciences Х

+ENHL 221: Management of Domestic and Hazardous Waste

+ENHL 234: Occupational Health

+Epidemiology and Population Health

-EPHD 213 (2 cr.): Survey Methods X
+EPHD 213 (2 cr): Survey Methods X

-Health Management and Policy Health Management and Policy
+Health Management and Policy

 HMPD 204: Introduction to Health Services Administration Х

 Health Promotion and Community Health

-HPCH 200: Global Public Health Х
+HPCH 200: Global Public Health X

-HPCH 201: Health Awareness and Behavior Х
+HPCH 201: Health Awareness and Behavior X

-HPCH 202 (2 cr.): Sexuality & Public Health Х
+HPCH 202 (2 cr.): Sexuality & Public Health X

 HPCH 210: Health Communication Theory

 HPCH 211: Research Methods

-HPCH 237: Theories & Practice of Health Promotion Х
+HPCH 237: Theories and Practice of Health Promotion Х

-Public Health

-PBHL 210: COVID-19, Inequality and Well-Being Х

-HEHI 201: Foundations of Humanitarian Engineering and Public Health Innovations Х
+Public Health PBHL 210: COVID-19, Inequality and Well- Being X HEHI 201: Foundations of Humanitarian Engineering and Public Health Innovations X

 The list of eligible electives was selected to include courses that cover broad public health content and/or introductory content to a subfield of public health.
-The student will be expected to develop her/his plan for the minor according to the student's interests and in discussion with the academic advisor.
+Students will be expected to develop their plan for the minor according to their interests and in discussion with the academic adviser.

-Minor In Humanitarian Engineering And Public Health Innovations
+Minor in Humanitarian Engineering and Public Health Innovations

-The Minor in Humanitarian Engineering and Public Health Innovations is offered jointly by the Faculty of Health Sciences and the Maroun Semaan Faculty of Engineering and Architecture.
+The minor in humanitarian engineering and public health innovations is offered jointly by the Faculty of Health Sciences and the Maroun Semaan Faculty of Engineering and Architecture.